tkamag/aws-ressources/lambda.md

 | * Created when you add a trigger to a Lambda function | * IAM policy includes actions you can take with the resource  |
 | * Allows the event source to take the lambda:InvokeFunction action  |  * Trust policy that allows Lambda to AssumeRole |
 |   | * Creator must have permission for iam:PassRole  |

+## E. Ease of management

+For ease of policy management, you can use authoring tools such as the ``AWS Serverless Application Model (AWS SAM)`` to help manage your policies.
+For a Lambda function, ``AWS SAM`` **scopes the permissions of your Lambda functions to the resources used by your application**.
+You can add IAM policies as part of the ``AWS SAM`` template.
+The policies property can be the name of AWS managed policies, inline IAM policy documents, or AWS SAM policy templates.